-Enter the dates you entered and left the United States during 2021 on short business trips or to visit family, go on vacation, or return home briefly.
+Enter the dates you entered and left the United States during 2022 on short business trips or to visit family, go on vacation, or return home briefly.
+If necessary, attach another page to list the additional dates.

 If you are a resident of Canada or Mexico and commute to work in the United States on more than 75% of the workdays during your working period, you are a regular commuter and do not need to enter the dates you entered and left the United States during the year.
 Commute means to travel to work and return to your residence within a 24-hour period.
 Check the appropriate box for Canada or Mexico and skip to item H. See Days of Presence in the United States in chapter 1 of Pub.
 519.